 You can get paid to test websites and take online surveys if you know where to look.
 User Testing pays $10.00 per 20 minute test and all you have to do is visit a website or app then complete a couple of tasks and give your opinion.
 Taking online surveys is another way to earn some extra money without investing a lot of time.
 My Survey awards points for every survey you complete which can then be redeemed for cash through Paypal or for gift cards.

 Finding the right side job while in college can be tough, you’re busy enough with studying, going to school, and maybe working a full time job.
 Fortunately, these side jobs can easily fit into busy college life, letting you set your own schedule and make some extra cash.

-- Just ask for a song, artist, or genre from Amazon Music, Spotify, Pandora, and more.
-With multi-room music, you can play music on compatible Echo devices in different...
+- Voice control your music - Ask Alexa for a song, artist, or genre from Amazon Music, Apple Music, Spotify, Pandora, SiriusXM, and more.
+With multi-room music, play music...

 - Alexa can show you more - Compact 5.5" smart display ready to help manage your day, entertain at a glance, and connect you to friends and family.

 - Made to fit your life - Cook along to step-by-step recipes.
 Easily update to-do lists and calendars.
 Glance at weather and traffic on your way out.

 - Big entertainment - Ask Alexa to show you movie trailers, TV shows, movies, or the news.
 Or listen to radio stations, podcasts, and audiobooks.

 Last update on 2019-11-14 / Affiliate links / Images from Amazon Product Advertising API